rubocop/rubocop/manual/cops_lint.md

 This cop checks whether the end keywords are aligned properly for do end blocks.

-Three modes are supported through the `AlignWith` configuration
+Three modes are supported through the `EnforcedStyleAlignWith` configuration parameter:
-parameter:

 `start_of_block` : the `end` shall be aligned with the start of the line where the `do` appeared.